(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 - It is a shame that a social democratic party has not actively ensured that the roses they buy come from farmers who guarantee good social and professional standards, said leader Frank Brassel in the international flower campaign (IFC) just before the parliamentary election (see Ny Tid number 32) .

 - Never been uneasy

-Brassel then stated that Esquire Roses Farm is not on IFC's list of flower farms affiliated with the "Flower Label Program", a certification scheme that guarantees producers compliance with acceptable social and environmental standards.
+Brassel then stated that Esquire Roses Farm is not on IFC's list of flower farms that are affiliated with the "Flower Label Program", a certification scheme that guarantees that producers follow acceptable social and environmental standards.

 Beyond this, Brassel did not know the details of the rose farm.
 To find out more about the conditions at Esquire Roses Farm, Ny Tid therefore contacted the Zambian farm under the guise of being interested in importing their roses.